MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/build-consuming-data-entities.md

 ### XML format
 During an export, the entity name and the field names are exported in uppercase.
 If there is a need to apply a transformation, the transformation must use uppercase in all references.

 During an import, data management accepts input file in any casing.
 However, care must be taken to have same format for a given attribute/element in the file.
-When applying a transformation, care must be taken to ensure the transformation is using the same casing rules in all references as in the incoming file.
+When applying a transformation, ensure that the transformation is using the same casing rules in all references as in the incoming file.

 ### Excel format
 During an export, column names will be exported in upper case.
 Imports are not case sensitive.